rhomobile/rhomobile-docs/docs/en/edge/guide/printing.md

 Use the `search.Printers` method  and the connecionType as `CONNECTION_TYPE_USB` parameter to search for printer(s) connected to the mobile device via USB. **This parameter is new in RMS 5.1.**
 <br>

-####USB COMPATIBILITY ALERTS
+####USB Compatibility Alerts

->* **A USB On-the-Go (OTG) cable or adapter permits a mobile device to act as 'host' to client peripherals** such as flash drives, keyboards and printers.
+* **A USB On-the-Go (OTG) cable or adapter permits a mobile device to act as 'host' to client peripherals** such as flash drives, keyboards and printers.

->* **Some [Zebra TC7X single/dual slot cradles](https://www.zebra.com/us/en/products/accessories/mobile-computer/cradles/sharecradle-system.html) present a USB micro "AB" receptacle** that allows the TC7X to act as host or client depending on the cable.
+* **Some [Zebra TC7X single/dual slot cradles](https://www.zebra.com/us/en/products/accessories/mobile-computer/cradles/sharecradle-system.html) present a USB micro "AB" receptacle** that allows the TC7X to act as host or client depending on the cable.

->* **The Zebra OTG implementation lacks Session Request Protocol (SRP) and Host Negotiation Protocol (HNP)**, portions of the spec that allow connected devices to control power consumption and switch dynamically between host and client modes.
+* **The Zebra OTG implementation lacks Session Request Protocol (SRP) and Host Negotiation Protocol (HNP)**, portions of the spec that allow connected devices to control power consumption and switch dynamically between host and client modes.

->* **Printing via USB from a cradled device is possible by inserting an OTG micro A connector to the cradle** and connecting the USB-B (or mini-B) end to the printer.
+* **Printing via USB from a cradled device is possible by inserting an OTG micro A connector to the cradle** and connecting the USB-B (or mini-B) end to the printer.

->* **OTG supports direct USB connections only**; the use of USB hubs is not supported by the OTG spec.
+* **OTG supports direct USB connections only**; the use of USB hubs is not supported by the OTG spec.
 <br>